CanPixel/BadOptics/README.md

 Using a range of online political tests, we present to you:
-# THE GAMIFIED POLITICAL COMPASS [play in browser!](https://canpixel.github.io/BadOptics/)
+# THE GAMIFIED POLITICAL COMPASS [playable in browser!](https://canpixel.github.io/BadOptics/)

 <a target='_blank' href='https://paypal.me/canneke'>Donate me some coffee!</a>